yellowmessenger/documentation/docs/platform_concepts/studio/api/add-api.md

 #### API is not working, or the module is not showing any response

-Disabling **Use Strict SSL** can sometimes resolve connectivity issues, especially if there are problems with SSL certificates.
+* Disabling **Use Strict SSL** can sometimes resolve connectivity issues, especially if there are problems with SSL certificates.
 Ensure that you're aware of the security implications before making changes to SSL settings.

 #### API works in Postman and API management but gives a blank response when tested in Node.

-Check your dynamic environment variables.
+* Check your dynamic environment variables.
 Ensure you pass the variables in triple braces - `{{{env.variable}}}`.

  In Postman, it would be in double braces - `{{env.name}}`.

+* For cRUL requests, instead of creating the API separately, [import the cURL request](https://docs.yellow.ai/docs/platform_concepts/studio/api/add-api#import-apis-curljson) to prevent errors in the cloud.